camu740/Stillwalks/README_EN.md

 ## 🌟 Overview

-**Stillwalks** is an Android mobile application that combines **idle/incremental game** mechanics with the promotion of **digital wellbeing** and **physical activity**.
+**Stillwalks** is an Android mobile application that combines **idle/incremental game** mechanics with the promotion of **physical activity**.

 ### How does it work?

 The concept is simple and serves a dual purpose:

-1. **Digital Wellbeing**: Players earn **Essence** (the in-game currency) by keeping their phone **locked**.
-The longer you stay away from your phone, the more Essence you accumulate.
+1. **Incremental**: Players earn **Essence** (the in-game currency) in true "clicker" style, initially by tapping on the screen and then increasingly automating the collection of Essence.
 2. **Physical Activity**: With that Essence, players buy **Orbs** that are placed inside **Sanctuaries**.
 For an Orb to hatch and reveal a creature (**Stillwalk**), the player must **walk** a certain number of real-world steps.

 ### The Game Loop

 ```
-🔒 Lock your phone → 💎 Earn Essence → 🔮 Buy Orbs → 🏛️ Place them in Sanctuaries
+🔒 Tap (or wait) → 💎 Earn Essence → 🔮 Buy Orbs → 🏛️ Place them in Sanctuaries
      → 🚶 Walk → ✨ Channel the Orb → 🐾 Discover a Stillwalk → 📖 Complete your Journal
 ```

-The ultimate goal is to complete the **Explorer's Journal** by discovering all available creatures, while encouraging a healthier relationship with your phone and an active lifestyle.
+The ultimate goal is to complete the **Explorer's Journal** by discovering all available creatures, while encouraging an active lifestyle.

 ---